wgx/blog.willgrant.org/_posts/2022-06-13-fix-deceptive-ux-cookie-consent.markdown

 The obvious user-friendly solution for this is to do the following:

-- Don’t use marketing/analytics cookies or,
+- Don’t use marketing/analytics cookies (like this site) or,
 - If you absolutely *must*, then give your visitors two simple options:

 1. Accept analytics cookies